Loss of regularity for Kolmogorov equations: Introduction and main results

-Theorem~\ref{thm:nonrate.introduction} follows immediately from Theorem~\ref{thm:nonrate} in Section~\ref{sec:ex4}.
-In the deterministic case $\sigma\equiv0$, it is well known that the Euler approximations converge to the solution process of \eqref{eq:SDE.introduction} with the rate $ 1 $.
+Theorem~\ref{thmnonrateintroduction} follows immediately from Theorem~\ref{thmnonrate} in Section~\ref{secex4}.
+In the deterministic case $\sigma\equiv0$, it is well known that the Euler approximations converge to the solution process of \eqref{eqSDEintroduction} with the rate $ 1 $.
 In the stochastic case $\sigma\not\equiv0$, this rate of convergence can often not be achieved.
-In particular, Clark \citationand\ Cameron~\cite{ClarkCameron1980} proved for an SDE in the setting of \eqref{eq:SDE.introduction} that a class of Euler-type schemes cannot, in general, converge strongly with a higher order than $ \frac{ 1 }{ 2 } $.
-Since then, there have been many results on lower bounds of strong and numerically weak approximation errors for numerical approximation schemes of SDEs; see, e.g., \cite{Ruemelin1982, CambanisHu1996,hmr00a,hmr00b, dg01,m02,mr07a, mr08,Kruse2011} and the references therein.
-Now the observation of Theorem~\ref{thm:nonrate.introduction} is that there exist SDEs with smooth and globally bounded coefficients for which the standard Euler approximations converge in the strong and numerically weak sense {\it slower than any arbitrarily small polynomial rate of convergence}.
-To the best of our knowledge, Theorem~\ref{thm:nonrate.introduction} is the first result in the literature in which it has been established that Euler's method converges to the solution of an SDE with smooth coefficients in the strong and numerical weak sense slower than any arbitrarily small polynomial rate of convergence.
-Clearly, this lack of a rate of convergence is not a special property of the Euler scheme and holds for other schemes such as the Milstein scheme too.
-It is a consequence of the fact that the SDE (see \eqref{eq:ex3_SDE}) to which we show that Euler's method converges in the strong and numerically weak sense slower than any arbitrarily small polynomial rate of convergence suffers under the {\it roughening effect} revealed in Theorems~\ref{thm:PDE.introduction} and \ref{thm:irr2.introduction} (see Corollary~\ref{cor:ex4_initial} and Theorem~\ref{thm:nonrate} in Section~\ref{sec:ex4} for details).
+In particular, Clark and Cameron~\cite{ClarkCameron1980} proved for an SDE in the setting of \eqref{eqSDEintroduction} that a class of Euler-type schemes cannot, in general, converge strongly with a higher-order than $ \frac{ 1 }{ 2 } $.
+Since then, there have been many results on lower bounds of strong and numerically weak approximation errors for numerical approximation schemes of SDEs; see, for example, \cite{Ruemelin1982,CambanisHu1996,hmr00a,hmr00b,dg01,m02,mr07a,mr08,hjk11,Kruse2011} and the references therein.
+Now the observation of Theorem~\ref{thmnonrateintroduction} is that there exist SDEs with smooth and globally bounded coefficients for which the standard Euler approximations converge in the strong and numerically weak sense \textit{without any arbitrarily small polynomial rate of convergence}.
+To the best of our knowledge, Theorem~\ref{thmnonrateintroduction} is the first result in the literature in which it has been established that Euler's method converges to the solution of an SDE with smooth coefficients in the strong and numerical weak sense without any arbitrarily small polynomial rate of convergence.
+Clearly, this lack of a rate of convergence is not a special property of the Euler scheme and holds for other schemes such as the Milstein scheme, too.
+It is based on the fact that our counterexample SDE for Theorem~\ref{thmnonrateintroduction} [see \eqref{eqex3SDE}] suffers under the \textit{roughening effect} revealed in Theorems~\ref{thmPDEintroduction} and \ref{thmirr2introduction} (see Corollary~\ref{corex4initial} and Theorem~\ref{thmnonrate} in Section~\ref{secex4} for details).